-The Multiple Intelligences of Reading and Writing appeals to all educators who work with reading and writing skills, from the pre-school teacher leading the class in phonemic awareness activities to the post-graduate professor helping student examine kinethetic imagery in Shakespeare’ plays.
+The Multiple Intelligences of Reading and Writing appeals to all educators who work with reading and writing skills, from the pre-school teacher leading the class in phonemic awareness activities to the post-graduate professor helping students examine kinaesthetic imagery in Shakespeare’s plays.
 (Book Cover)

 'Armstrong provides hundreds of ideas, strategies, tips, and resources for teaching everything from grammar and spelling to word decoding and reading comprehension.'
 (Book cover)

 Publisher - Pearson Higher Education